 Hair Clips vs Hair Ties

 So what’s the difference between hair clips and hair ties?
 Hair ties are more aggressive on your scalp, as your hair is being pulled back at the root.
 Hair clips are more gentle, as your hair is being cocooned rather than stretched.
-It really comes down to your hair being taught vs gathered.
+It really comes down to your hair being taut vs gathered.
 A tell-tale sign that your hair needs a break is if you begin to form a headache or feel pressure on your temples.
 Always do what feels best for you.

 Why Are Claw Clips So Popular Again?